 Selecting Bulb Varieties

 Here are some of the most popular spring-blooming bulbs planted in the fall.
-See the chart farther down this page for planting information on these and other spring flower favorites.

 - Daffodils are a favorite because they are vole- and deer-resistant.